laroche/private-geldanlage/optionen.md

       - Short put is 50 points below ATM.
       - positive vega and positive theta.
       - If theta increases (and usually the market drops), then the profit zone increases.
 - Usual days In Trade (DIT) of about 4-5 days.
 - Best if market does not move too much.
-- exit with 10 % of profit (based on the debit paid for the trade)
+- Exit with 10 % of profit (based on the max loss).
+   - If adjustments are made, then lower your profit expectancy.
-- exit 3-4 days before the expiration
+- Always exit 3-4 days before the expiration.
 - Adjustments in case of big moves up or down are part of a seminar.
+- Adjustments often move the short strikes.
+Try to get about delta neutral.

 The Rhino Trade